 The tradeoff theory of capital structure predicts that firms will choose their mix of debt and equity to balance the costs and benefits of debt.
-Tax benefits and control of free cash flow problems are argued to push firms to use more debt, while bankruptcy and other agency costs provide firms with incentives to use less.
+Tax benefits and control of free cash flow problems are argued to push firms to use more debt, while bankruptcy and other agency costs provide firms with incentives to use less leverage.
 The theory describes a firm's optimal capital structure as the mix of financing that equates the marginal costs and benefits of debt.
 In static versions of the tradeoff model these forces determine an optimal capital structure.
 In dynamic versions of the model (e.g. Fisher, Heinkel, and Zechner (1989)) the optimum is characterized as an interval, and violation of the endpoints of the interval lead to revisions in the firm's financing mix.

-Myers (1984), based on the argument in Myers and Majluf (1984), presents a pecking order theory of financing choice.
-The major prediction of the model is that firms will not have an optimal capital structure, but will instead follow a pecking order of incremental financing choice that places internally generated funds at the top of the order, followed by debt, and finally, when the firm reaches its "debt capacity," new external equity.
-This theory is based upon costs derived from asymmetric information between managers and the market and the idea that tradeoff theory costs and benefits of debt financing are of second order importance when compared to the costs of issuing new securities in the presence of asymmetric information.
-The development of a pecking order based upon costs of adverse selection requires an ad hoc specification of the manager's incentive contract (see Dybvig and Zender (1991)) and a limitation on the types of financing strategies that may be pursued (see Brennan and Kraus (1987)).
-Nevertheless, despite these theoretical criticisms, Myers' version of the pecking order theory remains one of the predominant theories of incremental financing choice.
+Myers (1984), based on Myers and Majluf (1984), presents a pecking order theory of financing choice.
+The defining prediction of the model is that firms will not have an optimal capital structure, but will instead follow a pecking order of incremental financing choice that places internally generated funds at the top of the order, followed by debt, and finally, when the firm reaches its "debt capacity," external equity.
+This theory is based upon costs derived from asymmetric information between managers and the market and the assumption that tradeoff theory costs and benefits of debt financing are of second order importance when compared to the costs of issuing new securities in the presence of asymmetric information.
+The development of a pecking order based upon costs of adverse selection requires an ad hoc specification of the manager's incentive contract (Dybvig and Zender (1991)) and a limitation on the types of financing strategies that may be pursued (e.g. Brennan and Kraus (1987)).
+Despite these theoretical criticisms, the pecking order remains a predominant theory of financing choice.

-Dynamic versions of the pecking order model result in firms saving debt capacity for future possible needs.
-(Myers (1984) describes this loosely while Vishwanath (1993) and Chang and Dasgupta (2003) present formal models.)
+Dynamic versions of the pecking order hypothesis result in firms saving debt capacity for future possible needs.
+(Myers (1984) loosely describes the dynamic version while Vishwanath (1993) and Chang and Dasgupta (2003) present formal developments of the theory.)
 The extent of this "savings" behavior will depend on how changes in the firm's investment opportunity set and changes in the asymmetry of information are modeled.
 Regardless of the specific modeling choices, the qualitative predictions of dynamic models concerning financing behavior remain the same.
-On average, firms requiring outside financing will use a mix of debt and equity in which the weights will depend on the probability of reaching their debt capacity given their current leverage, the debt capacity level, current growth, and expectations for these characteristics in the future.
-All else equal, those firms expecting little or no growth, whose debt capacity is far from their current debt level, will finance predominantly (or even entirely) with debt while extremely high growth firms or those at or near their debt capacities will rely more heavily on equity.
-Intermediate firms will use a mix of the two securities with the weights being determined by the likelihood of reaching their debt capacity based on their future requirements for external financing.
+On average, firms requiring outside financing will use a mix of debt and equity in which the weights will depend on their current leverage, the amount of unused debt capacity, the current level of investment (growth), and expectations of these characteristics in the future.
+All else equal, those firms expecting little or no growth, having low current leverage and a large untapped debt capacity, will finance predominantly with debt while high growth firms or those at or near their debt capacities will rely more heavily on equity.
+Intermediate firms will use a mix of the two securities with the weights being determined by the likelihood of reaching their debt capacity based on their current and expected future requirements for external financing.